Going Incognito in the Metaverse: Achieving Theoretically Optimal Privacy-Usability Tradeoffs in VR: Background Motivation

 \subsection{Differential Privacy}

 Having established our motivation for pursuing a metaverse equivalent to ``incognito mode,'' we now lay out the tools necessary to enable its realization.
-Chief among these is differential privacy~\cite{DP_original}, which provides a context-agnostic mathematical definition of privacy that statistically bounds the information gained by a hypothetical adversary from the output of a given function $\mathcal{M}(\cdot)$:
+Chief among these is differential privacy~\cite{DPoriginal}, which provides a context-agnostic mathematical definition of privacy that statistically bounds the information gained by a hypothetical adversary from the output of a given function $\mathcal{M}(\cdot)$:

-\begin{definition} ($\varepsilon$-Differential Privacy~\cite{dwork_algorithmic_2013}).
+\begin{definition} ($\varepsilon$-Differential Privacy~\cite{dworkalgorithmic2013}).
 A randomized function $\mathcal{M}(\cdot)$ is $\varepsilon$-differentially private if for all input datasets $D$ and $D'$ differing on at most one element, and for all possible outputs $\mathcal{S} \subseteq \mathit{Range}(\mathcal{M})$: $\mathrm{Pr}[\mathcal{M} (D) \in \mathcal{S}] \leq e^\varepsilon \times \mathrm{Pr}[\mathcal{M} (D') \in \mathcal{S}]$. \end{definition}

 A function $\mathcal{M}(\cdot)$ fulfills differential privacy if its outputs with and without the presence of an individual input element are indistinguishable with respect to the privacy parameter $\varepsilon \geq 0$.
 In practice, a randomized function $\mathcal{M}(\cdot)$ typically ensures differential privacy by adding calibrated random noise to the output of a deterministic function, $\mathcal{M}(x) = f(x) + \mathrm{Noise}$.
 Lower $\varepsilon$ values correspond to higher noise, making it harder to distinguish outputs and strengthening the privacy protection.
-In addition to $\varepsilon$, the required noise is affected by the \emph{sensitivity} ($\Delta$) of the deterministic function, which quantifies the maximum difference between a function' outputs between $D$ and $D'$.
+In addition to $\varepsilon$, the required noise is affected by the \emph{sensitivity} ($\Delta$) of the deterministic function.

-Another aspect worth highlighting is \emph{sequential composition}~\cite{dwork_algorithmic_2013}: if $\mathcal{M}(\cdot)$ is computed $n$ times over $D$ with $\varepsilon_i$, the total \textit{privacy budget} consumed is $\sum \varepsilon_i$.
+Another aspect worth highlighting is \emph{sequential composition}~\cite{dworkalgorithmic2013}: if $\mathcal{M}(\cdot)$ is computed $n$ times over $D$ with $\varepsilon_i$, the total \textit{privacy budget} consumed is $\sum \varepsilon_i$.
 Thus, users' attributes become less protected with every query execution.
-Differentially private outputs are also \emph{immune to post-processing}~\cite{dwork_algorithmic_2013}; an adversary can compute any function on the output (e.g., rounding) without reducing privacy.
+Differentially private outputs are also \emph{immune to post-processing}~\cite{dworkalgorithmic2013}; an adversary can compute any function on the output (e.g., rounding) without reducing privacy.